-Computer equipment 55% Furniture and fixtures 20% Leasehold improvements 3 years strai easehold improvements 3 years straight-line method
+Computer equipment 55% Furniture and fixtures 20%

+Leasehold improvements 3 years straight-line method

 The Organization regularly reviews its capital assets to eliminate obsolete items.
 Government grants are treated as a reduction of capital asset cost.

 Financial instruments

 Financial instruments are recorded at fair value when acquired or issued.
 In subsequent periods, all financial instruments are reported at amortized cost, and tested for impairment at each reporting date.
 Transaction costs on the acquisition, sale, or issue of financial instruments are expensed when incurred.